 This information is provided to us by third parties.
 You should always check with staff on site.

 Westmorland Motorway Services Ltd

 See also: History:Tebay

 Many people believe Tebay is the only one of its kind.
 Westmorland in fact run a couple of service areas, which all follow the same principles.
-In fact most of the talk about Tebay tends to be about the northbound side, which is the older of the two and was deliberately positioned to have the best views possible.
+In fact most of the talk about Tebay tends to be about its northbound side, which is the older of the two and was deliberately positioned by the government so that it would have the best views possible.
 The stunning landscape and local wildlife might have helped Tebay be so memorable, but it would be nothing without Westmorland's ethos and relationship with their landscape.

 That different background is why Tebay turned into a place that is free from tacky advertising and big-name franchises, making it look more like something from the National Trust than the motorway network.
 It's a model which works best with small companies, who are able to pay attention to every detail and aren't chasing the highest profit margins or the largest audiences.

 In 2010 the service area raised £3,500 for the Cumbria flood appeal.
 It continues to support local charities, such as the local mountain rescue service.

 Tebay is one of the few sites where signage encourages customers to use the Rear Access, although 'no entry' signs are still in use.
 The back road is mainly there to serve the hotel and caravan park, which are technically built off-site as they use land which the Ministry of Transport didn't regard as part of the original service area.
 Since the government sold its interest in service areas, Tebay now forms part of a 120 acre site that its owners manage, including High Chapel farm, which supplies the service area.
 A team of rangers looking after the Tebay's wildlife, including the famous ducks.